 In his usual diner, he regularly runs into Teri (Chloe Grace Moretz), an underage prostitute.
 Nothing really happens in the early stages action wise and we spend these moments sizing up McCall and Teri.
 Their relationship threatens to drift into the uncomfortable territory of Matilda and Leon in The Professional but it isn’t fully realised as Teri is soon out of the picture.

 She is given a brutal beating by her Russian pimp and that is enough to spark McCall into action.
 McCall tracks the Russian gangsters to a restaurant and subsequently takes them out in the first eruption of action and violence that makes the film earn its R rating.
 McCall has the aptitude to just assess every single detail of a situation and act accordingly, kind of like Guy Ritchie’s Sherlock Holmes only this time his adversaries, who seriously underestimate him, end up with corkscrews in the eyes and ruptured jugulars.

-He continues to go out of his way to make life difficult for the Russians and their organised crime operations in the city gripped by corruption and it isn’t long before they find their backs to the wall and are forced to pull out an ace.
-Enter a cruel and sadistic enforcer from the mother land to track down the vigilante costing them so much money.
+He continues to go out of his way to make life difficult for the Russians and their organised crime operations in the city gripped by corruption.
+It isn’t long before they find their backs to the wall and are forced to pull out an ace.
+Enter a cruel and sadistic enforcer from the motherland to track down the vigilante costing them so much money.
 Teddy, they call him, is played with some menacing incisiveness by Marton Csokas and from the moment we lay eyes on him, we immediately begin to relish a potentially massive showdown between the two custodians of death.
-What follows is a bit of cat and mouse as Teddy tries to outmaneuver McCall who he does not underestimate like a number before him.
-A considerable body count is racked up before the quite incredible finale in a hardware store which hearkened back to old time action thrillers like Hard Target or Under Siege.
+What follows is a bit of cat and mouse as Teddy tries to outmaneuver McCall, who he does not underestimate like a number before him.
+A considerable body count is racked up before the quite incredible finale in a hardware store which hearkened back to old-time action thrillers like Hard Target or Under Siege.